Nazchanel/Nazchanel/README.md

 - I am a passionate coder who hopes to use code to help the world for the better
 - I am fluent in  Python, R, Java, Swift, HTML, CSS, and JavaScript
 - I am a junior in high school
-- I love to debate and discuss societal structure and politics

 <br>
 <!--suppress ALL -->